panjd123/parabuild-rust/README.md

   -J, --run-workers <RUN_WORKERS>
           run workers

+          We have three execution modes: 1. separate and parallel 2. separate and serial 3. execute immediately in place

+          The default behavior is the first one, which means we will move TARGET_FILES between build/run workspaces.

+          The second behavior is similar to the first, but the difference is that we only start running after all the compilation work is completed.

+          The third method is quite unique, as it does not move the TARGET_FILES and immediately executes the compilation of a workspace in its original location.

+          To specify these three working modes through the command line: 1. positive numbers represent the first 2. negative numbers represent the second 3. `-build_workers` represent the third, e.g. `-j 4 -J -4`

       --seperate-template
           seperate template file, as opposed to using the same file to render in place